What parents need to know

 Is it any good?

-Although there are some friendly interactions on Ask.fm -- Q&As about favorite foods or crushes, for example -- there are lots of mean comments and some creepy sexual posts.
+There are friendly interactions on Ask.fm -- Q&As about favorite foods or crushes, for example -- but you can't guarantee what kind of response you’ll get when you post a question.
 If your teens do use the site, they'd be best turning off anonymous answers and keeping themselves out of the live stream -- and knowing how to handle abusive behavior if they do run into bullies.
-Syncing with Facebook means that a much wider audience can see those Q&As, so kids and parents should be mindful of that too.
+Syncing with Facebook or Twitter means that a much wider audience can see those Q&As, so kids and parents should be mindful of that, too.

 Families can talk about...